darrell60rabec5z/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
 It's often better to write simple, clear code first and optimize only when profiling identifies performance bottlenecks.

+# 2023-12-10
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote emphasizes that optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
+It's important to first focus on writing clear, correct, and maintainable code before worrying about performance optimizations.